Better Box incoming, original packs up with sales surge

 The Dongfeng Box, a compact urban model, has been subject to media and consumer comment here for having landed with such a low safety ingredient NZTA Waka Kotahi decided it had to be ‘unrated’ under the auspices of the Vehicle Safety Risk scoring system.

-The agency might have cause to alter its view in light of the distributor having announced impending arrival of an improved specification, holding the same market-leading $29,990 price as the original but updating - among other changes - the airbag count from two to six.
+The agency might have cause to alter its view in light of impending arrival of an improved specification, holding the same market-leading $29,990 price as the original but updating - among other changes - the airbag count from two to six.

 Registrations data suggesting the car in its original format was a particular beneficiary of a huge jump in electric car registrations, triggered by pump fuel price increases and growing public uncertainty about future supply disruptions.

-Dongfeng, which is represented by Rick Armstrong’s Auto Distributors operation, registered 336 BEVs in March, making it the third-largest BEV brand off a standing start.
+ADL, a Rick Armstrong holding, registered 336 Dongfeng BEVs in March, making it the third-largest BEV brand for that period.
 The Box accounted for 260 of those registrations.

-In sharing that the new specification is soon to avail, the chief executive of Armstrong Distribution Limited has also suggested it would be prudent for potential buyers not to hesitate.
+In sharing that the new specification is soon to avail, ADL’s chief executive has also suggested it would be prudent for potential buyers not to hesitate.

 “As part of the new MY26 upgrades, we have been able to negotiate extra stock and also accelerate supply from Dongfeng.
-This means there will be a greater number of new Box available even sooner for Kiwi motorists.
+This means there will be a greater number of new Box available even sooner for Kiwi motorists,” Simon Rutherford said.

 “Given the increasing enquiry for EVs, we’re encouraging people to secure their new vehicle with a pre-order, to ensure there are no delays getting behind the wheel of a new fully electric vehicle when they arrive in the country.